codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 ### Features & enhancements

 #### Upgrading to v2.1
+This major release includes new services and changes to existing services.
+Before running the upgrade, read the details [here](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh#to-2-1-0){:target="\_blank"}.

 #### Gerrit as Git provider for Pipelines and GitOps
 We are excited to announce the integration of Gerrit, the open-source web-based code review tool for Git repositories, with Codefresh.